szaguldo-kamaz/FRI-ReinforcementLearning-C/README.md

 # FRI-ReinforcementLearning-C
 *Fuzzy Rule Interpolation-based Reinforcement Learning* (FRIRL - ANSI C + AVX port)

-For details about FRIRL itself please see the main [FRI-ReinforcementLearnin repository](https://github.com/szaguldo-kamaz/FRI-ReinforcementLearning/)
+For details about FRIRL itself, please see the main [FRI-ReinforcementLearning repository](https://github.com/szaguldo-kamaz/FRI-ReinforcementLearning/)
 This C + AVX port is a bit behind the MATLAB implementation, but indeed it is significantly faster.

 About the AVX optimization parts, you can find more information in this paper: